The Tribes and Their Goddess

 After drawing out the spirits from the goddess the tribes would need a way to shield the goddess from corruption to ensure the spirits don't just reenter her.
 To shield her the tribes would need materials that could ward off impurity and corruption.
 Now the glistening white scales of a Pearl Fish were known to cast off all impurities shining through even the murkiest of waters.
 However the scales only helped cast off impurities it gave no protection against things of pure evil.
 Therefore the scales would only keep the spirit of the goddess untainted, but would do nothing to keep the spirits of pure evil from possessing the goddess's body.
 Platinum however was a rare metal known to be incorruptible, warding off all sources of tarnish and evil, and could protect the goddess against the spirits of pure evil.
 Now contrary to the scales of a Pearl Fish platinum while protecting against the spirits of pure evil had no resistance against spirits which were impure and had the slightest bits of good within them.
 Therefore if used together the Pearl Fish scales and platinum would completely protect the goddess from the evil spirits.

 Now with everything planned out on how the tribes would draw out, and kill the spirits of hatred possessing the goddess the tribes had only one more issue with their plan.
 They would have to find a way to prepare the goddess for the ritual.
 The spirits of hatred possessing the goddess wouldn't just remain idle as the tribes prepared to expel them, and if the goddess got loose she could potentially kill them all.
 In order to prepare her for the ritual the tribes would have to make sure she is cleaned of all filth and impurity, dressed in the platinum and Pearl Fish scales, restrained, and in a position where the tribes could submerge her in the water without physically touching her.
 Those would all be challenging things to do with the goddess trying to kill them.
-The solution to this was to put the goddess to sleep with some for of narcotic.
-Now while several narcotics existed which could keep someone asleep for several hours.
-However there was only one substance that could possibly be string enough to keep someone with the powers of a goddess asleep, and that was the narcotic venom of the Narkipa.
+The solution to this was to put the goddess to sleep with some form of narcotic.
+Now while several narcotics existed which could keep someone asleep for several hours there was only one substance that could possibly be strong enough to keep someone with the powers of a goddess asleep, and that was the narcotic venom of the Narkipa.
 The venom of the Narkipa was meant to knock out even the largest of crocodiles, and was so strong that if a human even breathed in the fumes of the substance they would fall unconscious for a few minutes, and if ingested it would put a human asleep for several days.
 It would no doubt be powerful enough to keep the goddess asleep for at least a few hours.

 The tribes having figured out how they were going to expel the spirits of hatred from the goddess only had to gather the necessary components, and preform the ritual.
 That however was easier said than done, as most of the key components were not easy things to obtain.